Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

         });
 }
 ```

-This sample inspects the PR title to see if the user has indicated if the PR is a work in progress by adding "WIP" to the title.
-If so, change the status posted back to the PR.

 ## Create a new PR to test the status server
 Now that your server is running and listening for service hook notifications, create a pull request to test it out.